bherrmann7/Log-Collection-Problem/docs/design.md

+# Design Overview

-I think the requirement that "reasonably performant with >1GB" means that we need to use nodes streaming API.
+The requirement that "reasonably performant with >1GB" indicates a solution featuring the nodes streaming API.
-It features backpressure

-pipeline
+The nodes streaming API features backpressure.

+For assumptions made, see the assumptions.md file.

+# The Pipeline

-Backwards Stream Reader <---> Line Transformer <---> Web Writer
+     Reverse File Reader  <---> Reverse Lines Transformer <---> Express Web Writer

-Backwards Stream reader
+Reverse File Reader

 - Read the file backwards in chunks.
-- push the backwards chunks into a pipleine.
+- push the backwards chunks into a pipeline.

-A transformer extracts the lines. with the LinesDecoder Helper
+A transformer extracts the lines with the class ReverseLinesExtractor helper
 - applies filter if applicable
-- stops processing if n lines is reached
+- stops processing if n lines limit is reached

-Web writer is from express
+The writer for the pipeline is provided by express